yewstack/yew/docs/concepts/html/elements.md

     <div id?=maybe_id></div>
 }
 ```
-If the attribute is set to a `None` value, it will behave as though the
+If the attribute is set to `None`, it will behave as though it wasn't set.
-attribute wasn't set.

 ## Classes